kjellmlarsson/eem-iks/README.md

 Full documentation: https://ibm.github.io/event-automation/eem/installing/install-gateway/

 Login to the Event Endpoint Management UI to create the configuration.
-An example configuration is here: [./components/gateway/gateway_cr.yaml](./components/gateway/gateway_cr.yaml)
+An example configuration (update with your manager endpoint, ingress subdomain, apikey to event manager and certificate references as necessary) is here: [./components/gateway/gateway_cr.yaml](./components/gateway/gateway_cr.yaml)

 **TLS**